OshilimEO/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that adds execute permission to all subdirectories of the current directory for all Script that creates a directory called my_dir with permissions 751 in the working directory.
-Script that changes the group owner to school for the file hello
+Script that changes the group owner to school for the file hello Script that changes the owner to vincent and the group owner to staff